storacha/w3up/README.tsconfigs.md

 Then, run `nx sync`.
 Any needed inter-project references will be added for you.

-For more information, see https://nx.dev/concepts/typescript-project-linking#set-up-typescript-project-references
+For more information, see the [Nx docs](https://nx.dev/concepts/typescript-project-linking#set-up-typescript-project-references).